temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 </TabItem>
 </Tabs>

-Setting a `HeartbeatTimeout` allows us to retry activities more quickly (e.g. the next minute after a heartbeat is missed) than the `StartToCloseTimeout`, which is necessarily set to as long as the longest possible activity (e.g. five hours later when we are sure the activity should have been completed).
+Setting a Heartbeat Timeout enables you to retry Activity Executions more quickly (e.g. the next minute after a Heartbeat is missed) than the Start-To-Close Timeout, which must be set to as long as the longest possible Activity Execution (e.g. five hours later when we are sure the Activity Execution should have been completed).

-There are some minor nuances to heartbeats that may be of interest:
+There are some minor nuances to Heartbeats that may be of interest:

-- You can freely record heartbeats as often as you want - once a minute, or everytime a loop iterates - the SDKs throttle the heartbeats that get sent back anyway.
+- You can freely record Heartbeats as often as you want (e.g. once a minute, or every time a loop iterates).
+The SDKs throttle the Heartbeats that get sent back to the Server anyway.
-- If a `HeartbeatTimeout` isn't set and the activity tries to record one, nothing will be recorded since that information will never be used.
+- If a Heartbeat Timeout isn't set and the Activity Execution tries to record a Heartbeat, nothing will be recorded since that information will never be used.

 ## Schedule-To-Start Timeout